Ōsumi-class tank landing ship (1961): Description

 The Maritime Self-Defense Force's transport and landing craft unit consists of six general-purpose landing craft (LCUs) (built in Japan by extraterritorial procurement) and mobile landing craft (built in Japan) provided by the US Navy based on the MSA Agreement in 1955 (Showa 30).
-LCM) It all started with the establishment of a fleet of 29 ships.
+It all started with the establishment of a fleet of 29 ships.
 However, all of these were small, had limited transport and landing capabilities, and lacked seakeeping.
-From this, based on the MSA agreement, three LST-542 class tank landing ships, which had been mothballed in the United States, will be provided.
+From this, based on the MSA agreement, three LST-542-class tank landing ships, which had been mothballed in the United States, will be provided.